- Who may donate?

 No. The cost for reasonable transportation, embalming, cremation, and interment in prescribed facilities will be covered by the Human Gift Registry, within the limits set by the West Virginia State Anatomical Board.
 Transportation costs are limited to a 150 air mile radius from the site of donation.
 Click here for a map of the WVU donation area.
 The Human Gift Registry will cover the cost of returning ashes to the appropriate recipient, (upon written request) but will not pay any additional expenses incurred after the release of the ashes.

 Certain physical and medical conditions can prevent a body from being accepted by the Human Gift Registry.
-These conditions include: organ donation, autopsy, obesity, major trauma, recent surgery, all contagious diseases or treatment with therapeutic radionuclides.
+These conditions include: organ donation, autopsy, obesity, major trauma, recent surgery, Jaundice, Sepsis, all contagious diseases or treatment with therapeutic radionuclides, and unattended death.
 Please call or e-mail the Registry regarding a specific condition that might preclude a donation.

 It is possible to be registered both as an organ donor and a whole body donor.
 However, the Human Gift Registries are allowed to accept whole body donation only and do not accept bodies from which organs (except corneas) have been removed.
 With few exceptions, organ and tissue donation at death will prevent whole body donation for medical education.
 We endorse and encourage tissue and organ donation for use in living recipients where possible, but this requires a separate action by donors.
 Persons who wish to donate organs for transplant purposes should indicate this preference on their driver's license application and may wish to register with the Pittsburgh Center for Organ Recovery and Education (Serving WV) (800) 366-6777 or the Kentucky Organ Affiliates at (800) 525-3456.